Adipaddy/Iot-Surveillance-Car/README.md

 This is a IOT Surveillance Car which can be controlled, monitored and, tracked globally.
 The camera on the front of the car can also be monitored globally.
 It can go anywhere where sim connection is available.

 Created alongwith:
-Rahul Vijan
+Rahul Vijan,
-Abhishek Singh
+Abhishek Singh,
-Adwait Joshi
+Adwait Joshi.

 ### Problem Statement
 * To make a Surveillance Car which can be controlled and monitored globally, be tracked by using GPS.